harmening/dockerfiles/README.md

 ### dockerfiles

-Collection of various Dockerfiles for images I create.
+Collection of various Dockerfiles for images I regularly use.
-Almost all of them live on dockerhub under [harmening](https://hub.docker.com/u/harmening/).
+They live on dockerhub under [harmening](https://hub.docker.com/u/harmening/).